-1. Child's Details Name: Date of Birth: Address: School: Postcode: Tel No: Preferred Language: Is an interpreter required?
-YES / NO Any Additional Needs? • 2.
-Details of situation giving rise to concerns (in ncluding date, time, location, nature of concern, who, what, where when, why) returning date, time, location, hattire of concern, who, what, where 3.
-Details of any witnesses/other people involve d (including names, addresses and telephone contacts) 4.
-Details of any injuries (including all injuries sus stained, location of injury and action taken.
+Name: Date of Birth: Address: School: Postcode: Tel No: Preferred Language: Is an interpreter required?
+YES / NO Any Additional Needs?
+2. Details of situation giving rise to concerns (including date, time, location, nature of concern, who, what, where when, why) ie, location, nature of concern, who, what, where witch, why 3.
+Details of any witnesses/other people involved (including names, addresses and telephone contacts) 4.
+Details of any injuries (including all injuries sustained, location of injury and action taken.
 5. Child's views on situation (if expressed).
-When re possible, please use the child's own words.
+Where possible, please use the child's own words.